nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

-- 1a.
+* 1a.
 User does not include the contact's name in the request.

-  - 1a1.
+  * 1a1.
 NetworkBook shows an error message.

     Use case ends.

-- 1b.
+* 1b.
 User includes more details about the contact in the request.

-  - 1ba.
+  * 1ba.
 All the details provided are in the correct format.

-    - 1ba1.
+    * 1ba1.
 NetworkBook creates a contact with all included details.

       Use case ends.

-  - 1bb.
+  * 1bb.
 Some of the details provided are not correctly formatted.

-    - 1bb1.
+    * 1bb1.
 NetworkBook shows an error message.

       Use case ends.

+  * 1bc.
+Some of the details are provided twice.

+    * 1bc1.
+NetworkBook shows an error message.

+      Use case ends.

-- 1c.
+* 1c.
 The name is not unique.

-  - 1c1.
-NetworkBook requests user to select from one of three options: create a new contact, delete the old contact and add the new one, or abort the current create operation.

-    - 1c1a.
-User selects option to create a new contact.

-      Use case resumes at step 2.

-    - 1c1b.
-User selects option to delete the old contact and add the new one.

-      - 1c1b1.
-NetworkBook deletes the old contact.

-      - 1c1b2.
-NetworkBook adds the new contact with all included details.
+  * 1c1.
+NetworkBook shows an error message.

     Use case ends.

-    - 1c1c.
-User selects option to abort the current add operation.

-      Use case ends.

-**Use case: Add phone number to contact**
+**Use case: Add phone numbers to contact**

-(This use case is also applicable to adding **email, specialisation, tag** to a contact.
-For each contact, each of these fields is recorded by a list, and new entries added to a field will be appended to the field's list.)
+This use case is also applicable to adding **email, link, course, specialisation, tag** to a contact.
+For each contact, each of these fields is recorded by a list, and new entries added to a field will be appended to the field's list.

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User requests to add a phone number to a specific contact in the list.
+1. User requests to add phone numbers to a specific contact in the displayed list.

-4. NetworkBook adds the new phone number to the contact's list of phone numbers.
+2. NetworkBook adds the new phone numbers to the contact's list of phone numbers.

-5. NetworkBook informs user of the contact's new list of phone numbers.
+3. NetworkBook updates the displayed contact card with the new phone numbers.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given index is invalid.

-  * 3a1.
+  * 1a1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3b.
-User does not give a phone number.
+* 1b.
+User does not input any field.

-  * 3b1.
+  * 1b1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3c.
-The given phone number is in an invalid format.
+* 1c.
+One of the given phone numbers is in an invalid format.

-  * 3c1.
+  * 1c1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3c.
-The given phone number is already present in the contact's list of phone numbers.
+* 1d.
+One of the given phone numbers is already present in the contact's list of phone numbers.

+  * 1d1.
+NetworkBook ignores the present phone number, and adds the other phone numbers to the contact's list of phone numbers.

+  * 1d2.
+NetworkBook updates the displayed contact card with the new phone numbers.

+    Use case ends.

+* 1e.
+User provides the same phone number more than once.

+  * 1e1.
+NetworkBook shows an error message.

-  * Use case resumes at step 5.
+    Use case ends.

 **Use case: Add graduation year to a contact**

-(This use case is also applicable to adding **priority** to a contact.
+This use case is also applicable to adding **priority** to a contact.
 For each contact, each of these fields is a single value instead of a list.
-They cannot be added if the value is already present.)
+They cannot be added if the value is already present.

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User requests to add graduation year to a specific contact in the list.
+1. User requests to add graduation year to a specific contact in the list.

-4. NetworkBook adds the graduation year to the contact.
+2. NetworkBook adds the graduation year to the contact.

-5. NetworkBook informs user of the contact's new graduation year.
+3. NetworkBook informs user of the contact's new graduation year.

    Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+* 1a.
 The given index is invalid.

-  - 3a1.
+  * 1a1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
-User does not give a graduation year.
+* 1b.
+User does not input any field.

-  - 3b1.
+  * 1b1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
+* 1c.
 The given graduation year is in an invalid format.

-  - 3c1.
+  * 1c1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3d.
+* 1d.
 The contact already has a graduation year.

-  - 3d1.
+  * 1d1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-**Use case: Add course to a contact**
+**Use case: Edit the name of a contact**

+This use case is also applicable to editing **graduation, priority** of a contact.

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User requests to add course to a specific contact in the list.
+1. User requests to edit the name of a specific contact in the list.

-4. NetworkBook adds the course to the contact's list of courses.

-5. NetworkBook informs user of the contact's new list of courses.
+2. NetworkBook updates the contact.

+3. NetworkBook updates the displayed contact card of the person.

     Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+* 1a.
 The given index is invalid.

-  - 3a1.
+  * 1a1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
-User does not give a course code.

-  - 3b1.
+* 1b.
+The name provided is not correctly formatted.

+  * 1b1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
-The given course code is in an invalid format.

-  - 3c1.
+* 1c.
+The user does not provide any field to edit.

+  * 1c1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3d.
-User does not give a start date.

-  - 3d1.
+* 1d.
+The user provides two name fields.

+  * 1d1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.

-- 3e.
-The given start/end date is in an invalid format.

-  - 3e1.
-NetworkBook shows an error message.

-    Use case resumes at step 2.

-- 3f.
-User gives an end date in the correct format.

-  - 3f1.
-NetworkBook includes end date in the new course's details.

-  - 3f2.
-NetworkBook adds the new course to the contact's list of courses.

-    Use case resumes at step 5.

-- 3g.
-The given course code is already present in the contact's list of courses.

-  - 3g1.
-NetworkBook updates the given course with the new course details provided.

-    Use case resumes at step 5.
+    Use case ends.

-**Use case: Add social link to a contact**
+**Use case: Edit a phone number of a contact**

+This use case is also applicable to editing **email, link, course, specialisation, tag** of a contact.

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User requests to add social link a specific contact in the list.
+1. User requests to edit a phone of a specific contact in the list at the specific index in the contact's phone number list.

-4. NetworkBook adds the social link to the contact's list of links.

-5. NetworkBook informs user of the contact's new list of links.
+2. NetworkBook updates the contact.

+3. NetworkBook updates the displayed contact card of the person.

     Use case ends.

 **Extensions**

-- 2a.
-The list is empty.
+* 1a.
+The given contact index is invalid.

+  * 1a1.
+NetworkBook shows an error message.

     Use case ends.

-- 3a.
-The given index is invalid.

-  - 3a1.
+* 1b.
+The phone number provided is not correctly formatted.

+  * 1b1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
-User does not give a social link.

-  - 3b1.
+* 1c.
+The user does not provide any field to edit.

+  * 1c1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
-The given social link is in an invalid format.

-  - 3c1.
+* 1d.
+The user provides two phone fields.

+  * 1d1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.

-- 3d.
-User provides additional note after the social link.

-  - 3d1.
-NetworkBook includes the note in the link's details.

-  - 3d2.
-NetworkBook adds the new social link to the contact's list of links.

-    Use case resumes at step 5.

-**Use case: Edit a contact**

-**MSS**

-1. User requests to list contacts.
-2. NetworkBook shows a list of contacts.
-3. User requests to edit some field of a specific contact in the list.
-4. NetworkBook updates the contact.

     Use case ends.

-**Extensions**

-* 2a.
-The list is empty.
+* 1e.
+The user provides an invalid phone number index.

+  * 1e1.
+NetworkBook shows an error message.

     Use case ends.

-* 3a.
-The given index is invalid.
+* 1f.
+The user provides the phone number index twice.

-    * 3a1.
+  * 1f1.
 NetworkBook shows an error message.

+    Use case ends.

+* 1g.
+The user does not provide the phone number index.

+  * 1g1.
+The phone number index takes the default value of 1.

+    * 1g1a.
+The phone number index of 1 is invalid.

-      Use case resumes at step 2.
+      Use case resumes at step 1e1.

-* 3b.
-Some of the fields provided are not correctly formatted.

-    * 3b1.
-NetworkBook shows an error message.
+    * 1g1b.
+The phone number index of 1 is valid.

       Use case resumes at step 2.